Important Amendments for CLAT 2026

 1. Proposal: An amendment can be proposed by either the Parliament or the state legislatures.
 If it is proposed in the Parliament, it can be initiated by either house (Lok Sabha or Rajya Sabha).
 In the case of a state legislature, the amendment can be initiated in either house of that particular state's legislature.

 2. Approval: Both houses of Parliament must vote in favour of the proposed amendment with a special majority.
-A special majority requires a two-thirds majority of the members who are present and voting, as well as a majority of at least two-thirds of the members who are present and voting, in order to pass a measure in each chamber.
+A special majority requires a two-thirds majority of the members who are present and voting, as well as a majority of at least two-thirds of the members who are present and voting, to pass a measure in each chamber.

 Ranked 1 st among Top Law Schools of super Excellence in India - GHRDC | NAAC A+ Accredited | #36 by NIRF